Feeling Overwhelmed? Strategies To Cope And Survive

 - Engage your Senses

 You are not a robot.
 You have the ability to fully integrate and appreciate your five senses.
 The moment you begin to feel overwhelmed, take a step back, ground yourself in your environment, and see what your senses have to say.
 Not only does using your senses to ground yourself in your environment combat the feeling of being overwhelmed, but it also reduces pain and inflammation.
+The practice of mindfulness is a helpful strategy for grounding yourself in the present moment.

 - Make a to-do list